-Like writing a blog or article, titles can make or break your press release.
-Buzz-worthy, or catchy, titles help garner interest and clicks onto your page.
 Not only can titles help with initial traffic generation, but they can be extremely helpful when starting distribution.
-Sharing a press release with a catchy title to the right sources and audiences can skyrocket your press release reach!
+Sharing a press release with a catchy title to the right sources and audiences can skyrocket your reach!

-By including important phrases in your anchor text, you will help provide pertinent links relating to your main keywords in your current SEO campaign.
+By including important phrases in your anchor text, you provide pertinent links relating to your main keywords to help your SEO efforts.
 Consider adding links to pages like:

-One mistake many novices make while trying to write SEO-friendly press releases is over-linking.
-While you definitely should make the first instance or two of your keywords a link, don’t go overboard.
-Doing so will only make your release very hard to read for users.
+One common mistake over-linking.
+It’s good practice to make the first instance or two of your keywords a link, don’t go overboard.
+Doing so will only make your release hard to read.
 Even worse, search engines will see this as spam and might ignore your efforts altogether.
 In extreme cases, the engines might even penalize your site.

 Google’s John Mueller had this to say on press release links back in 2018: